vplesko/OrbLang/docs/pages/type_system_extended_data_types.md

 };
 ```

 Data types can also be declared, without specifying their elements.
+These data types are considered undefined types.

+> Furthermore, any type which contains an element of an undefined type is also an undefined type.
+Pointers and array pointers to undefined types are considered defined types.

 ```
 data MyNode;